TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/03_Quick_Start.md

 **Step 5: Submit for Review**

-1. Push your code to a public GitHub repository (including all source code, build scripts, and the final .deb or .tar.gz package)
+1. Push your code to a public GitHub or Gitee repository
+2. Create a Release in your repository and upload the package file as a Release asset (see [Chapter 15 · Step 3](15_Publishing_Process.md#step-3-create-a-release-and-upload-package-assets) for detailed naming and format requirements)
-2. Create an application entry on the developer platform and link your GitHub repository
+3. Create an application entry on the developer platform and link your GitHub/Gitee repository
-3. Submit the application for review; the platform will automatically pull the package from your repository and run automated validation, followed by manual review
+4. Submit the application for review; the platform will automatically pull the package from your Release and run automated validation, followed by manual review
-4. After approval, the application will be published to the TOS App Center.
+5. After approval, the application will be published to the TOS App Center

-> 📝 **Note:** The developer platform automatically retrieves the application package from your GitHub repository.
+> 📝 **Note:** The developer platform automatically retrieves the application package from your GitHub/Gitee Release.
 No manual upload is required.
+For detailed package format, naming, and Release requirements, see [Chapter 15 · Publishing Process](15_Publishing_Process.md).

 ## 3.3 Key Checklist